‘Days Of Our Lives’ June 6 Recap: Thrady Ends In Ugly Twist, Ciara Faces Demons, Claire Kisses Tripp, Ben Sane

 — Days of our Lives (@nbcdays) May 23, 2018

-Hope asks Ciara if the real reason she broke things off with Tripp has anything to do with the night Chase raped her.
+Hope asked Ciara if the real reason she broke things off with Tripp had anything to do with the night Chase raped her.

 “Whenever Tripp touches me, and it looks like we are about to take that step, Chase is there.
 I can hear him.
 I can feel his hands on me.”

-In an effort to ease her daughter’s pain, Hope tries to hug Ciara but she pushes her away.
+In an effort to ease her daughter’s pain, Hope tried to hug Ciara, but she pushed her away.

 “When I was younger you used to be able to make the monsters go away, but this monster, I have to do this myself.
 Why can’t I make this monster go away Mom?”

-Hope assures Ciara that her courage will pull her through anything.
-She tells Ciara that if she wants to, she can use her courage to fight for the love that she and Tripp share and that monster won’t ever have a chance.
-Ciara admits that she wants nothing more than to be with Tripp.
+Hope assured Ciara that her courage will pull her through anything.
+She told Ciara that if she wanted to, she could use her courage to fight for the love that she and Tripp shared and that monster won’t ever have a chance.
+Ciara admitted that she wanted nothing more than to be with Tripp.

 Patience is the key. #DAYS pic.twitter.com/xGXSr8yIba